 - ring-fenced funding streams, which must be allocated to activities that support the aims of those funds

-These funding mechanisms support multiple activities across HEPs, and these contribute to the achievement of the objectives described above.
-We expect the portfolio of SIRF funding streams to support a balanced range of activities designed to contribute to these objectives.
+These funding mechanisms support multiple activities across HEPs, and these contribute to the achievement of the objectives listed on this page.